 Looking for a fun new breakfast recipe that’s easy to make?
-Make up a Gluten Free Breakfast Parfait!
-This post was originally featured as my guest post over at Monday Lunch Trio
+Whip up a Gluten Free Breakfast Parfait, it’s filling and comes together in no time

 1. Drink some water as soon as you wake